corpandrew/TEL/README.md

 7. Hyperlinks // No More
 8. Interactive Emails // Done - Corp
 9. Phone numbers // No More
-10. Handling syncing json/first boot/ internet bugs.
+10. Handling syncing json/first boot/ internet bugs. //Done for now - Corp
 11. Download Images if wanted. - Checkbox on Syncing Dialog Maybe? "[] Download Images"
 12. Commenting and documenting.
 13. Efficiency